ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ## Troubleshooting
 ### Test DNS setup

-All DNS records from the ${region}.p.gcp.clickhouse.cloud. zone should be pointed to internal IP address from **Adding PSC Connection** step.
+All DNS records from the `${region}.p.gcp.clickhouse.cloud.` zone should be pointed to the internal IP address from **Adding PSC Connection** step.
 In this example the region is us-central1.

 ```bash